 I teach online Copic coloring classes that are perfect for any level colorer.
-Marker Painting Basics teaches art based painting techniques using markers with colored pencil accents.
+Marker Painting Workshops teach art based painting techniques using markers with colored pencil accents.

 Because my classes cover art techniques, they're perfect for any level colorer from beginner on up to advanced marker mavens.
 This isn't a copy-cat style craft level class!

-- 15 minute Technique of the Month video provides a deep-dive look at one technique, method, or mindset
+15-20 minute technique video that provides a deep-dive look at one technique, method, or mindset

 so there you have it!